How to Write a Case Study That Attracts Customers and Generates Sales

 Maybe those customers were kind enough to thank you and tell you how impressed they were.
 Maybe not.
 Either way, if you know they were pleased with your work, you should consider writing a case study about your accomplishment.

 Case studies are a terrific promotional tool.
 What makes them so effective is that on the surface, they don’t appear to be self-serving.
 Unlike a brochure or an ad, they’re written in an educational tone.
-They come across as informative, factual and believable.
+They come across as informative, factual and believable, while also engaging the reader through storytelling.
 Case studies are the perfect complement to your other more “salesy” marketing tools.

 I know, you don't like to toot your own horn.
 Most people don’t.
 But if you don't, who will?
 Nobody!
 So get over your modesty, and tell the world what you do and how well you do it.